El Narco: Inside Mexico's Criminal Insurgency: Author's background

 Ioan Grillo is an English journalist and author of the book El Narco: Inside Mexico's Criminal Insurgency.
 He has been reporting on the Mexican drug war and the Latin American illegal drug trade since 2001.
-He is currently a correspondent for Time as well as producing TV special reports and documentaries for stations including PBS and Channel 4 of the United Kingdom.
+He is a producer of TV special reports and documentaries for stations including PBS and Channel 4 of the United Kingdom.
 Grillo has also worked as a reporter for CNN, the Houston Chronicle, and Sunday Telegraph, where he has witnessed military operations, mafia killings, and drug seizures in his work.
 He has reported on Al Jazeera, France 24, The Sunday Times, Gatopardo, and the San Francisco Chronicle.
 He currently lives in Mexico City.

-According to the biography section in his official webpage, Grillo grew up in the coastal city of Brighton, England—famous for its pink candy, pebble beaches, colleges and bubbling night clubs.
-On the darker side, however, Brighton is notorious for being one of British's top places for drug consumption.
-And according to the author, few people there realize where the substances they are taking come from or what they might give or takeaway from those countries.
+According to the biography section in his official webpage, Grillo grew up in the coastal city of Brighton, England.
+According to the author, few people there realize where the drugs they are taking come from or what they might give or takeaway from those countries.
 Moreover, Grillo began working as a drug war journalist after being fascinated "by the riddle of these ghost-like figures" who make more than $30 billion a year and are idolized in popular songs known as narcocorridos and chased by the Mexican and U.S. authorities.
 For over a decade, Grillo has followed the end-less murder scenes in "bullet-ridden streets, mountains where drugs are born as pretty flowers, and scarred criminals from prison cells to luxury condos".
 Grillo has discussed the drug war with two Mexican presidents, three attorneys general and a U.S. ambassador, among others.